Ice Cube Comes Under Fire After Trump Administration Announces He Worked With Them On “Contract With Black America”

 Ice Cube is no stranger to controversy, backlash, and slander.
 His career has been rife with all three much to his benefit.
 His pointed lyrics about the hypocrisy of Amerikkka and not trusting the white man (and more specifically the Jewish man) have helped catapult his voice to the heights of social and political discourse in America for over 30 years.
 For better or worse, Ice Cube has always taken risks that have largely paid off for him financially and culturally.

 Yesterday, he mortgaged a bit (or a lot) of that cultural currency in order to achieve what he believes to be a justifiable end.
 His recently released “Contract With Black America” is said to be a plan to hold the federal government responsible for helping us, its Black citizens, who have supported this Godforsaken country with our blood, sweat, and tears only to be spit on in return.
-You read that HERE if you’re interested.
+You can read that HERE if you’re interested.

 We all know that the current Amerikkkan system of…essentially everything is biased bulls#!t based on bigotry and we need change immediately but it makes absolutely ZERO sense to “work with” Donald Trump 20 days away from an election.
 It’s insane that a reasonably smart brotha like O’Shea Jackson can’t see when he’s being used.
 During a V-103 interview with Big Tigger this morning, Cube said the following: